eobrain/anglx/README.md

 > [Tour][fgotour] - [FAQ][faq] - [Reference][ref]

-# funcgo
+# anglx

-Funcgo is a compiler that converts Functional Go into Clojure, to run on the JVM or as JavaScript.
+Aanglx is a compiler that convertsAnglo-Executable into Clojure, to run on the JVM or as JavaScript.

+**This is in the process of being converted from [funcgo][funcgo] and is not yet ready for use.**

 ## Try It Out